 Riding the Iron Ore Mauritania Train across the Sahara Desert in

-The Mauritania train is used to transport iron ore from the mines in the depths of the Sahara, all the way to the west coast of Africa.
+The infamous Mauritania iron ore train is used to transport iron ore from the mines in the depths of the Sahara, all the way to the west coast of Africa.
 It then unloads the iron ore in the Mauritanian coastal town of Nouadhibou, and returns empty, back deep into the Sahara, to the area around Zouerat, 700km from the coast.

 Locals in Mauritania know that this train runs almost daily, so they hop on the back of the train in either direction.
 No ticket, no timetable, just hop on and hop off where you like.
 For free.
 So you too can do the same thing.
 But only if you’re ready for the most hardcore train journey in the world.

 JOIN ME on my Mauritania tours, including the iron ore train!